Safe Harbor + small business: a look at the data

 While every business has different expenses and needs, we’ve used hypothetical numbers to estimate annual employer costs for a range of business sizes to help visualize the cost implications of starting a Safe Harbor plan with Guideline.

-It’s pretty clear that employer contributions can generally make up the majority of a plan’s total annual cost.
+It’s pretty clear that depending on your pricing tier, employer contributions can generally make up the majority of a plan’s total annual cost.
 It’s worth keeping in mind that employer contributions that meet certain requirements are tax deductible—up to 25% of total eligible payroll.

 So while making an employer contribution that meets Safe Harbor requirements is undoubtedly more expensive than not making a contribution at all, some of that added cost can help out your business in the form of tax deductions.